optics-dev/Monocle/README.md

 Core only depends on [scalaz](https://github.com/scalaz/scalaz) for type classes and [scalacheck](http://www.scalacheck.org/) to encode laws.

 Generic is an experiment to provide highly generalised Lens and Iso using HList from [shapeless](https://github.com/milessabin/shapeless).
-Generic focus is on beautiful abstraction and not efficiency (runtime or compile time).
+Generic focus is on neat abstraction but that may come at additional runtime or compile time cost.

 Example shows how other sub projects can be used.